TL;DR

 Choosing the Right PMI Policy: An Influencer's Checklist

 As an influencer, your policy should reflect your lifestyle.
-Here’s how to build the perfect plan.
+Here’s how to build a suitable option for your circumstances.

 1. Assess Your Needs & Budget